NicholasDow/BookMakingGuide/demo.md

     Table [\[smallpoxProbabilityTable\]](#smallpoxProbabilityTable){reference-type="ref"
     reference="smallpoxProbabilityTable"}.

-[^34]: There were only two possible outcomes: or .
-This means that 100%
+[^34]: There were only two possible outcomes: lived or died.
+This means
-    - 97.45% = 2.55% of the people who were inoculated died.
+    that 100% - 97.45% = 2.55% of the people who were inoculated died.

 [^35]: The samples are large relative to the difference in death rates
     for the "inoculated" and "not inoculated" groups, so it seems there